 - Rhetorical Devices and other observations.

-- Citations: A composite annotation of Syntactil Word at a specific location in a text.
+- Citations: A composite annotation of Syntactic Word at a specific location in a text, possibly with translation.